nirajan-mandal/Data-Structures-and-Program-Design/README.md

 # Data Structures and Program Design
-Data structures and program design couse [MATH 218](https://www2.kenyon.edu/Depts/Math/Aydin/Teach/Sp08/218/) using C++ at Kenyon College.
+Data structures and program design course using C++ at Kenyon College.

+The description of the lab assignments can be found on the course page: [MATH 218](https://www2.kenyon.edu/Depts/Math/Aydin/Teach/Sp08/218/)

 Textbook: Data Structures using C++ by D. S. Malik